Secrets from inside the official Oscars after-party

 To make matters worse, the power then went out for 11 minutes.

-"There was an orchestra and they kept playing and Wolfgang (Puck) had back-up generators and he kept on cooking," Ms Cecchetto recalled.
+"There was an orchestra and they kept playing and Wolfgang [Puck] had back-up generators and he kept on cooking," Cecchetto recalled.
 "It was just one of those nights.
 Everything else has been perfect since then."